golemfactory/golem-docs/src/pages/docs/creators/ray/outbound.md

 Failing outbound calls would get logged to the console and retried.
 Note that it may sometimes happen that one or more requests hangs for a couple of minutes, eventually displaying `[Errno -3] Temporary failure in name resolution)`.
-These are known issues, hopefully they will be resolved soon.
+These are known issues, they will be resolved soon.

 ### Congratulations!